 The Authority's deposits and investments are insured by federal depository insurance or collateralized by financial institutions by governmental securities held in the Authority's name.
-On October 27, 2021, the Authority approved a revised Investment Policy for its investments.
+For fiscal year 2023, the Authority approved a revised Investment Policy for its investments on September 7, 2022.
 The carrying value of deposits with financial institutions approximates fair value.

 The Authority invests in TexPool, TexasTERM/DAILY, and TexasTERM CD Purchase Program to provide its liquidity needs.
 TexPool and TexasDAILY are structured somewhat like money market mutual funds and allow shareholders the ability to deposit or withdraw funds on a daily basis.
 Texpool and TexasDAILY are rated AAAm and AAAmmf respectively and must maintain a dollar weighted average maturity not to exceed a 60-day limit.
+At September 30, 2023, TexPool and TexasDAILY had a weighted average maturity of 28 days, and 30 days respectively.
 At September 30, 2022, TexPool and TexasDAILY had a weighted average maturity of 25 days, and 21 days respectively.
-At September 30, 2021, TexPool and TexasDAILY had a weighted average maturity of 37 days, and 48 days respectively.
 The Authority's external investment pools meet the criteria described in GASB Cod.
 Sec.
 In5, Investment Pools (External), and measure all of their investments at amortized cost; therefore, in accordance with GASB Cod.
 Sec.
 I50, Investments, the Authority has also measured their investments in these external investment pools at amortized cost for financial reporting purposes.
 In addition, the pools do not have any limitations or restrictions on withdrawals such as notice periods or maximum transaction amounts.
 The pools do not impose any liquidity or redemption gates.